 In September 1998 the IRA made a staggering and overdue admission to its newspaper, An Phoblacht, that it had murdered and secretly buried – disappeared – ‘a small number of people’ during the 1970s – in effect admitting that it had committed the most serious Human Rights’ atrocities.

-In March 1999, the IRA declared that it had disappeared the remains of nine victims. – it declared that it could not locate the remains of British soldier Captain Robert Nairac, and that it was not responsible for any other disappearances.
+In March 1999, the IRA declared that it had disappeared the remains of 9 victims – it declared that it could not locate the remains of British soldier Captain Robert Nairac, and that it was not responsible for any other disappearances.

 The IRA admitted disappearing the following nine:

-The Independent Commission for the Location of Victims’ Remains later added a number of other names to the list of the disappeared, including Gerry Adams’ friend, former monk Joe Lynskey (whose abduction and murder the IRA preferred not to become known – he had been one of the founding members of the Provisional IRA), Eugene Simons, Gareth O’Connor and Gerard Evans.
+The Independent Commission for the Location of Victims’ Remains later added a number of other names to the list of the disappeared, including Gerry Adams’ friend, former monk Joe Lynskey (whose abduction and murder the IRA preferred not to become known – he had been one of the founding members of the Provisional IRA) and the following victims:

 The case of Gerard Evans is highly unusual.
 In one of the areas most associated with the IRA’s institutional practice of horrific torture on victims before ‘executing’ and disappearing them, a most rare event took place – an outbreak of individual conscience.